- This event has passed.

 Get a CE Certificate for this edWebinar Learn more

 Fractions can be a painful topic for students (and their families).
 Learning about fractions sometimes means funny rules that don’t make sense and work that is not connected to the real world.
 In reality, fractions are part of our everyday lives, even when fractional numbers do not appear.
 In addition, EVERYTHING we do in mathematics should make sense, including fractions.
-This two-part series of edWebinars will highlight fractions in our everyday lives.
-The January session will focus on time and money, while the February session will focus on sharing and scaling.
+This two-part series of edWebinars highlights fractions in our everyday lives.
+The January session focuses on time and money, while the February session will focus on sharing and scaling.

-This session will be of particular benefit to elementary level teachers and school leaders.
-There will be time for Sara to answer your questions at the end of her presentation.
+This session is of particular benefit to elementary level teachers and school leaders.

 About the Presenter